Menu

 Cosy Tortoises

-Innovative Tortoise Housing, Ideal Set-Up, Care Information and Shop
+Innovative Tortoise Housing, Shop, Tortoise Boarding, Ideal Set-Up and Care Information - Established 2007

 Available for sale via our Online Shop

-Mega Mix is 30 different wildflower seeds.
+Mega Mix is 30 different wildflower seeds available in packets of 5g, 10g and 20g.
 30 species are selected from the list of species below dependant on availability.
 The best way to provide variety for your tortoises.
 No grass seed so use Mega Mix to supplement a lawn or your established tortoise food corner.
 The best way is to start them off as plugs and plant out when around 15 cm high after cutting back your established food corner to around 5-10 cm high.

-Species included; Alfalfa, Buckwheat, Betony, Birds-foot-trefoil, Borage, Buckwheat, Chicory, Chickweed, Common Knapweed, Common Mallow, Common Speedwell, Common Trefoil, Cornflower, Crimson Clover, Dandelion, Evening Primrose, Forget-me-not, Kidney Vetch, Lady's Bedstraw, Marsh Mallow, Meadow Cranesbill, Musk Mallow, White Mustard, Parsley, Red Clover, Ribwort Plantain, Rough Hawkbit, Sainfoin, Self Heal, Shephard's Purse, Tufted Vetch, White Clover and Wild Rocket.
+Species included; Betony, Birds-foot-trefoil, Borage, Buckwheat, Chicory, Common Knapweed, Common Mallow, Common Speedwell, Common Trefoil, Cornflower, Coriandor, Crimson Clover, Dandelion, Evening Primrose, Forget-me-not, Kidney Vetch, Lady's Bedstraw, Lucerne, Marsh Mallow, Meadow Cranesbill, Meadow Vetchling, Musk Mallow, Parsley, Red Clover, Ribwort Plantain, Rough Hawkbit, Sainfoin, Self Heal, Shephard's Purse, Tufted Vetch, Common Vetch, White Clover, White Mustard, and Wild Rocket.

 Common Wildflowers are available in packets of 10g

 Alfalfa, Buckwheat, Common Trefoil, White Mustard, Red, White or Crimson Clover.
-Crimson Clover is a treat relished by all tortoises.
+Crimson Clover is a taller deep red rarer clover relished by most tortoises.

 Often only grown individually by specialist seed manufacturers.
 Species included; Bird's-foot-trefoil, Borage, Chicory, Chickweed, Common Knapweed, Common Mallow, Common Speedwell, Cornflower, Dandelion, Evening Primrose, Forget-me-not, Kidney Vetch, Lady's s Bedstraw, Marsh Mallow, Meadow Cranesbill, Musk Mallow, Parsley, Ribwort Plantain, Rough Hawkbit, Sainfoin, Self Heal, Shephard's Purse, Tufted Vetch, Wild Rocket and Yarrow.